yonacwy/bible_study_app_v2/info/bugs.md

 - Close image on search note page should not be there
 - Verse quotations in notes can be a taaaad too long
 - References in notes aren't in a block (can be broken between book name and chapter)?
+- Hover context menu sometiems reopens when clicking to deselect on an already selected section